Extreme matrices or how an exponential map links classical and free extreme laws: Approaches to extremes

-Interpretation of both asymptotic thinned PDF $\mathsf{p}_k$ and CDF $\mathsf{F}_k$ is clear -- picking $n$ largest values out of $m$ does not modify the shape of the parent distribution $p(x)$ but truncates it up to a point $x_*$ such that $F(x_*) = \alpha$.
-The point $x_*$ is known in statistics as the last of the $k$-quantile and gives the point where the fraction of values smaller than $x_*$ is $\alpha = \frac{k-1}{k}$.
-Importantly, since the large $n,m$ limit was taken the fraction $\alpha$ takes all real number between $(0,1)$.
-In the following Sections we continue with relating the asymptotic thinned PDF and CDF to random matrices and Peak-Over-Threshold method.
+Interpretation of the asymptotic thinned CDF $\mathbf{F}_r$ is clear -- picking $n$ largest values out of $m$ does not modify the shape of the parent distribution $f(x)$ but truncates it up to a point $x_*$ such that $f(x_*) = \alpha_r$.
+The point $x_*$ is known in statistics as the last of the $r$-quantile and gives the point where the fraction of values smaller than $x_*$ is $\alpha_r = \frac{r-1}{r}$.
+Importantly, since the large $n,m$ limit was taken the fraction $\alpha_r$ takes all real number between $(0,1)$.